Starburst Galaxy

 Delete an ingest source #

-To delete a data ingest source, follow these steps:
+To delete an ingest source, you must first decommission all live tables associated with it, then follow these steps:

 • In the Connected sources section, locate the data source of interest.